krzysztofslusarski/krzysztofslusarski.github.io/_posts/2021-05-13-casspringjdbc.md

 Possible hacks that I can think of:
-* Create custom implementation of ```SessionRepository``` that extends ```JdbcIndexedSessionRepository``` and change the implementation of that cleaning - expired sessions - hard in multi-node deployment, but doable
+* Create custom implementation of ```SessionRepository``` that extends ```JdbcIndexedSessionRepository``` and change the implementation of that cleaning - hard in multi-node deployment, but doable
 * Create a _trigger_ on _delete_ on DB level, that will store sessions that should be invalidated in a separate table.
 This also needs some ```@Scheduled``` job to scan that table in order to invalidate such sessions.